AnishP15/basic_binary_market/README.md

 ## Technical Architecture

-### Order Book Structure
+### Order Book Architecture

-The order book is implemented as a binary market with two complementary assets (YES and NO):
+The order book is implemented as a binary market with two complementary assets (YES and NO).
+Here's a detailed breakdown of its architecture:

 - **Data Structure**: The core order book is organized as a dictionary of lists, separated by option type (YES/NO) and side (BUY/SELL).
+Each entry in the dictionary contains a list of orders for that specific option type and side.

+- **Adding Orders**:
+  - When a new order is added, it is placed in the appropriate list based on its type (BUY/SELL) and side (YES/NO).
+  - **Time Complexity**: The time complexity for adding an order is O(n) in the worst case, where n is the number of orders at the same price level.

-- **Order Sorting**:
+- **Order Matching**:
+  - The matching algorithm follows a price-time priority (FIFO - First In, First Out) approach.
+Orders are matched based on price priority first, and then by time for orders at the same price.
+  - **Execution Rules**:
-  - BUY orders are sorted in descending order by price (highest first)
+    - BUY orders match with SELL orders at the same price or lower.
-  - SELL orders are sorted in ascending order by price (lowest first)
+    - SELL orders match with BUY orders at the same price or higher.
-- **Order Representation**: Each order contains a unique ID, price, size, user ID, and timestamp.
+    - Older orders at the same price level are executed before newer ones.
+  - **Time Complexity**: The time complexity for matching orders is O(m) in the worst case, where m is the number of orders in the order book that need to be checked for matching.

 - **Price Level Aggregation**: The order book summary aggregates orders at the same price level while maintaining individual order details for matching.
+This allows for efficient execution and clear visibility of the market depth.

 ### Matching Algorithm